The George Hotel, Reading

 The George Hotel is a hotel and former coaching inn in the town of Reading in the English county of Berkshire.
 It is situated at the eastern end of the town centre, on the corner of King Street and Minster Street, next to The Oracle shopping mall.
 It is a Grade II listed building.

 History

 First mentioned in 1423, the George Inn was one of the busiest in Reading in the late 16th century.
 It was one of the major coaching inns between London and the West Country in the 18th century.
-The hotel is now part of the Mercure group.